APIs & Integration Strategy

 • 2017-A10 Insufficient Logging & Monitoring

-Classification of risks: there may be variations according to the characteristics of each organization
+Classification of risks: May vary based on the unique characteristics of each organization.

-The use of a complete API Management platform also acts as a backup layer for the backend, with resources for detecting faults and supporting the appropriate design of the APIs, as well as facilitating the separation of environments and implementing other mechanisms for security, control, and analysis.
+Implementing an API-first strategy using a comprehensive API Management platform also serves as a backup layer for the backend, providing resources for fault detection, supporting the proper design of APIs, and facilitating the separation of environments.
+Additionally, it enables the implementation of various API security solutions, control, and analysis mechanisms.

-A10 OWASP 2017 RC1 – item included in the partial version but removed from the final version
+A10 OWASP 2017 RC1 – originally included in the partial version but subsequently removed from the final release.

 Ranking 2017 OWASP Top 10 Security Risks on the Web

-The following are the 10 risks of the new OWASP 2017 rankings and the main ways to mitigate them:
+The following outlines the 10 risks from the new OWASP 2017 rankings and the primary methods to mitigate them:

 A1 – Injection

-Failures caused by injection (such as SQL injection) occur when malicious data is sent to an interpreter, which can be interpreted as commands or queries that may enable undesired actions.
+Failures resulting from injection, such as SQL injection, occur when malicious data is sent to an interpreter.
+This data can be interpreted as commands or queries, potentially enabling undesired actions.

 How to prevent it?

-To prevent this type of attack, it is necessary to validate if the data trafficked by the APIs contain recursive commands in SQL, JSON, or XML, among others, and to completely avoid the use of the interpreter, providing a parameterized interface.
-Read more: Injection Prevention Cheat Sheet – OWASP.
+To thwart this type of attack, it is essential to validate whether the data transmitted by the APIs contains recursive commands in SQL, JSON, XML, or other formats.
+Additionally, it is crucial to entirely eliminate the use of the interpreter by providing a parameterized interface.

-How to mitigate this risk with API Management
+How do we mitigate this risk with an API management platform?

-You can apply interceptors with SQL threat protection, JSON threat protection, and XML threat protection.
+Apply interceptors for SQL threat protection, JSON threat protection, and XML threat protection.

 A2 – Authentication Break

-Users can seize or compromise the authentication by keys, passwords or cookies and obtain unauthorized access.
+Users can compromise authentication through keys, passwords, or cookies, gaining unauthorized access.

 How to prevent it?

-How to mitigate this risk with API Management
+How do we mitigate this risk with an API management platform?

 Enable two-way SSL communication and OAuth 2.0 authentication.